surged20/wjmais/README.md

 ### Quick Reference

-Click the Wildjammer logo in the upper left to open the *Wildjammer Quick Reference* journal.
+Click the Wildjammer logo in the upper left or use the keybind to open the *Wildjammer Quick Reference* journal.
 This journal provides an index of the Wildjammer: More Adventures in Space content.

 ### Wildjammer Sheet